rpothin/PowerPlatform-DevEx-With-GitHub-Workshop/docs/05-SomeALMSetup.md

 ## Configure an environment in your repository

 > [!IMPORTANT]
-> At this point, you will need to have at least one Power Platform environment available with an application user configured with the "System Administrator" role and access to its client id and secret.
+> At this point, you will need to have at least one Power Platform environment available with an application user configured with the "System Administrator" role and access to its tenant id, client id and secret.

 In your repository created from this GitHub repository template in the [chapter 3](./03-InitializeWorkspace.md) of this workshop,